FAQ - Participating Motor Carriers

 A2: The administrative procedures consist of the following:

-- Carriers will apply for acceptance to the Under 21 Military CDL Pilot Program through the FMCSA website.
+- Carriers will apply for acceptance to the Under 21 Military CDL Pilot Program through the motor carrier application.

 - FMCSA will review the application against the criteria in the July 2018 Federal Register Notice.